 We do repairs as well.

-A lot of shops – Henry Bucks, David Jones and a number of different places – used to bring alterations by the truck for me to do.
+A lot of shops – Henry Bucks, David Jones and so on – used to bring alterations by the truck for me to do.
 But, over the past 10 years, I stopped doing this work.

 I only do alterations for customers who walk through the door.